actions/delete-package-versions/README.md

   ### Delete multiple specific versions of a package

-  To delete multiple specifc versions of a package that is hosted in the same repo as the workflow the __package-version-ids__ input is required.
+  To delete multiple specific versions of a package that is hosted in the same repo as the workflow the __package-version-ids__ input is required.

   The __package-version-ids__ input should be a comma separated string of package version ids.
 Package version ids can be retrieved via the [GitHub GraphQL API][api].